Borealis Scientific Innovation Award

 As a global industry leader in innovative solutions and technologies, Borealis has already placed sustainability firmly at the core of our business, but we still have work to do.

-Each year, we look for pioneering ideas to shape the future of our industry and our planet.
-We want to hear from bold, disruptive thinkers from the professional and academic scientific communities, from entrepreneurs to university researchers, so that, with your help, we can re-invent essentials for sustainable living.
+Each year, we look for pioneering ideas and potential collaboration partners to shape the future of our industry and our planet.
+We want to hear from bold, disruptive thinkers from the professional and academic scientific communities, from entrepreneurs and start-ups to university researchers, so that together we can re-invent essentials for sustainable living.

-Our vision is to lead a sustainable transformation by putting innovative plastic and base chemical solutions to work, bringing about a future that is fully circular.
+Our vision is to lead a sustainable transformation of our industry.
 Making this a reality will require fresh thinking, so the Award recognizes scientific papers that contribute new ideas to areas of pressing concern.

 A panel of high-level Borealis research representatives assesses submissions and chooses the three best ideas from among them which will be honored with the Borealis Scientific Innovation Award.